Local Search Engine Marketing (SEM) Strategies to Start Implementing Today

 How do you make sure your ad gets shown instead of someone else’s?
 The algorithm behind Local Service Ads is primarily governed by proximity to the searcher and the company’s Google review rating.
 Encouraging satisfied customers to leave favorable reviews is a great way to ensure that you’ll be able to use Local Service Ads to their maximum potential.

-Earlier, we mentioned Google My Business as a must for local businesses.
-An up-to-date Google My Business listing is even more important when it’s paired with Google paid search ads.
+Earlier, we mentioned Google Business Profile Manager as a must for local businesses.
+An up-to-date Google Business Profile Manager listing is even more important when it’s paired with Google paid search ads.

 In any event, you’ll get more relevant information in your ad.
 As an added bonus, your ad will take up more screen space, which means viewers are more likely to read your ad at the expense of a competing ad.
 Best of all, location extensions open the door to your ad appearing in Google Maps.